 Don’t let a small yard or patio stop you from growing your own food or flowers.
 Recycled plastic garden beds are perfect for tight spots because they come in so many shapes and sizes.
 For a balcony or a small deck, a compact elevated planter can provide plenty of room for herbs, greens, or a few tomato plants.
 These self-watering planters are often the best choice for smaller areas, as they make maintenance a breeze.
 By choosing a bed that fits your space, you can create a lush, productive garden just about anywhere.

-Create a Custom Shape
+Design a Custom Shape for Your Yard

 Forget the one-size-fits-all approach.
 With modular kits, you have the power to design a garden bed that fits the unique contours of your yard.
 You can create L-shapes to wrap around a corner, long, narrow beds to line a fence, or a U-shaped design to create a walkable kitchen garden.
 Frame It All’s Garden Builder Kits let you connect boards to build almost any shape you can imagine.
 This allows you to work around existing features in your landscape and build a garden that truly feels integrated and intentional, rather than just an afterthought.